Chart Color Schemes

 Blackburn has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area around the suburb of Blackburn, its population is estimated at around 15,954 as of Feb 2026.
-This reflects an increase of 1,476 people (10.2%) since the 2021 Census, which reported a population of 14,478 people.
-The change is inferred from the resident population of 15,775 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 510 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,704 persons per square kilometer, placing Blackburn in the upper quartile relative to national locations assessed by AreaSearch.
-Blackburn's 10.2% growth since the 2021 census exceeded the national average (9.9%), along with the SA4 region, marking it as a growth leader in the area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 96.0% of overall population gains during recent periods.
+Blackburn's population is estimated at around 15,954 as of Feb 2026.
+This reflects an increase of 1,476 people since the 2021 Census, which reported a population of 14,478 people.
+The change is inferred from AreaSearch's estimate of 15,775 residents following examination of ABS data released in June 2024 and an additional 510 validated new addresses since the Census date.
+Blackburn's population density stands at 2,704 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb experienced a growth rate of 10.2% between the 2021 census and Feb 2026, exceeding the national average of 9.9%.
+Overseas migration contributed approximately 96.0% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, an above median population growth of national statistical areas is projected for Blackburn, with the suburb expected to grow by 1,880 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 8.1% in total over the 17 years.
+AreaSearch's projections for Blackburn are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Blackburn is expected to grow by 1,907 persons to 2041, reflecting a gain of 10.8% in total over the 17-year period.

 Frequently Asked Questions - Population